polkadot-fellows/RFCs/text/0001-agile-coretime.md

 Specifically the Relay-chain is expected to be responsible for:

-- holding non-transferable, non-refundable DOT-denominated Instantaneous Coretime Credit balance information for collators.
+- holding non-transferable, non-refundable DOT-denominated Instantaneous Coretime Credit balance information.
 - setting and adjusting the price of Instantaneous Coretime based on usage.
 - allowing collators to consume their Instantaneous Coretime Credit at the current pricing in exchange for the ability to schedule one PoV for near-immediate usage.
 - ensuring the Coretime-Chain has timely accounting information on Instantaneous Coretime Sales revenue.